Thuggonaut/42IC_Ring01_Get_Next_Line/README.md

 The return value of `get_next_line()` then, is the line that was read from a file, if successful.
 If not successful, I.e. there are no more lines to read, or there is an error during execution, it’ll return `NULL`.

-/*
-1. STATIC VARIABLES:
+### 1. STATIC VARIABLES:

-	a.	a.
+a.
 A static variable in C is a special type of variable that retains its value across multiple function calls and persists throughout the entire execution of the program.
-	⁃	- This is in contrast to automatic variables, which lose their value once the function they are declared in completes execution.
+	- This is in contrast to automatic variables, which lose their value once the function they are declared in completes execution.
 	b.
 Syntax:
 	⁃	`static data_type variable_name = initial_value;`
 	c.
 Properties of static variables in C: